robkravec/Blackjack-simulations/README.md

 There are several ways in which this project could be extended:

 - Remove one or more of the assumptions listed above
+- Add in a betting component to the game
 - Allow for more potential starting hands than 8 and 8 for the player and 9 for the dealter
 - Create an interactive game (e.g., through a Shiny app), providing